bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 77°
-- overcast clouds
+- few clouds
-- 73% humidity
+- 72% humidity
-- 8 mph wind
+- 6 mph wind
 - 0.61 inches of precipitation in the past 24 hours

 ## Temperature History